96boards/documentation/ConsumerEdition/dragonboard820c/getting-started/README.md

 > NOTE: The first boot takes 3-4 minutes due to first time initialization.
 Subsequent boot times should be faster in the range of 1-2 minutes.

-For more information and support, you may also want to visit the [i.MX7 96 Hardware User Manual](https://github.com/96boards/documentation/blob/master/ConsumerEdition/dragonboard820c/hardware-docs/files/db820c-user-guide.pdf).
+For more information and support, you may also want to visit the [DragonBoard 820c Hardware User Manual](https://github.com/96boards/documentation/blob/master/ConsumerEdition/dragonboard820c/hardware-docs/files/db820c-user-guide.pdf).

 ***